magnet-cl/django-project-template/ansible/Readme.md

 > Note: if you run `destroy` with the wrong `MOLECULE_DISTRO` set, the VM won't be deleted but its metadata stored by Molecule will, so it can't be deleted by Molecule anymore.
 To delete it manually: open the VirtualBox GUI (Oracle VM VirtualBox Manager), right click it in the list, "Close", "Power Off", right click, "Remove...", "Delete all files".

+As the `export` scenario uses two instances, its distributions are controlled with `MOLECULE_SOURCE_DISTRO` and `MOLECULE_TARGET_DISTRO`

 #### Debugging

 VMs are deleted after a failed `molecule test`.
 Use `molecule converge` to avoid that (you can also use `molecule test --destroy=never` but it runs more steps).
 You can then examine the VM with `molecule login`

 ### Notes

 Tests use Vagrant instead of Docker (which is more common) because the second one is not very well suited to using `systemctl` and having a non-root user.
+It's also more similar to the target environments of these scripts.

 Multiple distro handling method is taken from [here](https://www.jeffgeerling.com/blog/2018/testing-your-ansible-roles-molecule).